< AllMoto's Motorcycle Investor mag

 mv agusta f4 1000 nero

-It's been an entertaining week in the Chateau Guido shed, with the 2006 MV Agusta F4 Nero finally getting on the road with fresh tyres and rego
+It was an entertaining week in the Chateau Guido shed, with the newly-acquired 2006 MV Agusta F4 Nero finally getting on the road and establishing itself as the angle grinder in the fleet

-It's fair to say that things are a little out of control in the shed at the moment, and I've been falling behind on jobs, in a good way of course.
+It's fair to say that things were a little out of control in the shed at the time, just a couple of years ago, and I had been falling behind on jobs – in a good way of course.

-You see I've been on a bit of an acquisition spree in recent times and, without going into all the ugly detail, one of the top priorities has been getting the MV Agusta F4 back on the road after a relatively brief lay-off with the previous owner.
+You see I had been on a bit of an acquisition spree and, without going into all the ugly detail, one of the top priorities has been getting the MV Agusta F4 back on the road after a relatively brief lay-off with the previous owner.
 In lovely condition with just over 3000km on the odo, it was acquired from old mate Roger.

 MV